-building meaningful relationships
+Building meaningful relationships

 To illustrate this with an example: consider being confined to an isolation cell for a year with only occasional contact with a single prison guard.
 Within months, you would experience a significant decline in both mental health and cognitive function.
 Some studies suggest that you will lose parts of your consciousness.

-But what if the connection is temporary, suited only to a specific phase of life?
+But what if the connection is temporary, suited only to a specific part of life?
 You might feel disappointed after investing time and effort, but your personality will have shifted subtly, and you will have learned from the experience.
 To declare a relationship “complete” is a melancholic thing.

 And what about family?
 Family relationships provide stability and continuity unmatched elsewhere.
 They offer support that can help you navigate life's challenges and celebrate its joys.
 While friendships bring fresh perspectives, family grounds you in shared history and mutual understanding.
 Family members, who begin as strangers at birth, tend to stay close even if you relocate across the world.

 Your parents and siblings, if you have any, are with you for life.
 They are the closest people you will ever have, aside from a current or future spouse.
-Assume you leave home at 23 — you will have spent 23 years forming deep bonds and shared memories that shape who you are.
+Assume you leave home at 23; you will have spent 23 years forming deep bonds and shared memories that shape who you are.
 These relationships are built on shared experiences, traditions, and mutual support.
 Their longevity underscores their resilience.

 But how many friendships last 23 years?
 Friendships, while valuable, often fade due to changes in circumstances, interests, or locations.
 Studies indicate the average friendship lasts 10 to 17 years, highlighting the unique endurance of family ties.

 So to suffer less and enjoy life more, try building meaningful relationships by taking care of your family, friends, and surroundings.
 They help you grow, discover, and stay in check.
-Occasionally, show appreciation — like sending flowers or checking in with a call.
+Occasionally, show appreciation—like sending flowers or checking in with a call.
 Though everything fades with time, don't let your time be marked by suffering.
 Go out and discover the world.
 You might look back on past relationships as meaningful.

 … But every time I meet somebody new